 • effective law enforcement agencies.

 In this model, the Physical Risk Manager plays a critical active roll from the very beginning of the planning stages of the project until the completion stage.
 He will eventually be training appointed candidate/s of the Project Promotor, in order to take over the day-to-day continuous risk management of the Project.

-AS PART OF THE RURAL AND URBAN COMMUNITY DEVELOPMENT PROGRAM WE ACT AS CUSTODIANS OF THE REGISTERED “RATE” MODEL WHERE THE
+AS PART OF THE RURAL AND URBAN COMMUNITY DEVELOPMENT PROGRAM WE ACT AS CUSTODIANS OF THE “DARE” MODEL WHERE THE

 Means the Agricultural and Mineral/Precious Metal exploration and development of the land including protection of the aquifer and surface water quality.
 Preference is given to organic cultivation, food security enhancement, and environmental sensitive Mining activities.

-Means the upgrading and expansion of the tourism industry by development of infrastructure, transport be it sea, air, road or rivers/lakes as well as Safari 4x4 facilities.
+Means the upgrading and expansion of the tourism industry by development of infrastructure, transport be it sea, air, road as well as Safari 4x4 facilities for Recreational purposes.

-Means Education and Energy focusing on the training and development of human resources; enhancement of green energy generation technology, and promoting carbon credit support.
+Means Education and Energy focusing on the training and development of human resources by way of skill transfer programs.
+Further focusing on the enhancement of green energy generation technology, and promoting carbon credit support.